jomarkow/Audio-to-MIDI/README.md

 As you could see, as more amplitude on the input, the filter gets better on cutting the frequencies out of our range, but in general, it gives us a good result.
+On "simulation" folder you will find the proteus file for simulate it yourself.

+<a name="bom"></a>
 # BOM

 Component|Quantity|